itsparser/itsparser.github.io/src/content/blog/from-gaming-to-software-engineering.md

 ## Collaboration is Key

-While single-player games taught me problem-solving, multiplayer games like **World of Warcraft** and **Overwatch** taught me the importance of collaboration and communication.
+While single-player games taught me problem-solving, multiplayer games like **Dota** and **Ghost Recon Phantoms** taught me the importance of collaboration and communication.
 Success in these games often depends on your team's ability to work together toward a common goal.

-In **World of Warcraft**, leading a raid or coordinating with a group requires understanding everyone's strengths and weaknesses, and communicating clearly under pressure.
+In **Dota**, leading a raid or coordinating with a group requires understanding everyone's strengths and weaknesses, and communicating clearly under pressure.
 This directly translated to how I approach working with teams today—as a Staff Software Engineer, I need to work closely with colleagues, product managers, and designers to ensure our efforts align.

 ## Rapid Learning and Adaptation